-The best flashgun for your camera is not the tiny pop-up unit built in, sadly.
+The best flashgun for your camera is not the tiny built-in pop-up unit, sadly.
 For best results, you need an external flash, or speedlight.
 This will give you more power and more lighting control, and can even be used off-camera.
 Hotshoe flashguns, alternatively known as strobes or speedlights, are not just about illuminating dark places – they can also freeze action, flatter portrait subjects, and do a whole lot more.

 But which one should you choose?
 There are loads of flashguns made by loads of different manufacturers, from the familiar names you'll recognize from the front of your camera, to third-party makers who create some really capable units at extremely competitive prices.
 The key point is that they are all 'dedicated' flashguns, designed to communicate and work with specific brands of camera.

 You should have no trouble getting a Nikon flash to work with your Nikon camera, or a Canon flash with your Canon, but own-brand flashguns tend to be more expensive, which is why there's also a big market for third-party flashguns which can work with a variety of different camera brands – but these will come in different versions for different brands, so you still have to make sure you get the right version.

 We have a whole section devoted to third party flashguns in this guide, so check the specs box to see if they are made in a version to fit your own camera brand.
 We've added in the fascinating Kenko AB600-R AI, a flashgun with a bounce and swivel action, which is common enough, but with an AI 'brain' that can automatically work out the best angle to use.
 That's something that even human photographers can struggle with!

 Of course, portable flashguns (or 'Speedlights') like these are not the only way to illuminate your subjects.
 The best LED panels still don't quite match the power of a flashgun, but they provide continuous what-you-see-is-what-you-get-lighting, which is ideal for lighting beginners and essential for video.